 Linen may not be as dressy as its smoother, higher-thread count contemporaries, but it can still fly in all but the most formal of settings.
 A linen suit, when worn with a shirt, waistcoat and dress shoes, is an excellent option for smart summer events like weddings and formal parties.

 One thing to consider is the material of the shirt.
 Linen and linen can be worn together, but in smart settings a smooth cotton-poplin shirt is preferable as it will give a sharper, more polished appearance while adding some textural contrast at the same time.
 A white shirt with a beige suit is always a safe bet and works nicely with either black or brown footwear.
 Think Derby shoes for classic or a loafer for something slightly offbeat.

 A linen suit really comes into its own when worn as part of a smart-casual look.
 These tailored garments are relaxed by nature and so work well when dressed down with casual pieces.
-Little changes like swapping a poplin dress shirt for a polo shirt, and leather Derby shoes for suede loafers or deck shoes can transform a smart linen look into something much more laid back.
+Little changes like swapping a poplin dress shirt for a polo shirt, and leather Derby shoes for suede loafers, deck shoes or even a refined sandal can transform a smart linen look into something much more laid back.

 Wearing a linen suit as separates is also a great smart-casual option and can open up a lot of potential outfits.
 A bit of contrast goes a long way here, so think carefully about the colours of your top and bottom halves.
 A navy jacket and white or cream chinos is a surefire winner, as is a light-coloured jacket with dark legwear.

 ‘Suit’ and ‘casual’ don’t often go together, but they can happily mingle where linen is concerned.
 The trademark breeziness of the fabric makes it easy to dress down and styling it with a T-shirt and sneakers is all it takes to create a casual look perfect for summer evenings.